 If invited to revise a manuscript, the corresponding author will receive an email that contains the revise decision as well as the reviewers’ and/or editors’ comments.
-Log on as an author to https://www.evise.com/profile/api/navigate/OGLA with your user name and password.
-The manuscript will be in the author menu under “My submissions that need revision”
+Log on as an author to https://www.editorialmanager.com/ogla/ with your user name and password.
+The manuscript will be in the author menu under “Submissions Needing Revision”

-Instructions are provided on how to upload revised files and replace old ones in the “Upload Files” section.
+Instructions are provided on how to upload revised files and replace old ones in the “Attach Files” section.
 The following File Types are required to submit a revised article: